 The Two Witnesses and the Reformation

-A Hub for the Sackcloth Era, the Silencing, and the Resurrection of Testimony
+Hub for the Sackcloth Era, the Silencing, and the Resurrection of Testimony

 That same tone must govern everything that follows.

-So when Revelation turns to the Two Witnesses, it is not giving us a trivia puzzle.
+With that way of reading Scripture in mind, when Revelation turns to the Two Witnesses, it is not giving us a trivia puzzle.
 It is showing us God’s way of preserving testimony in an age of deep institutional corruption—an age that includes persecution, near-silencing, and then a startling resurgence that shakes the world.

 This hub page is designed to hold that whole story together pastorally, and then guide you into the individual studies that document the key movements in order.